Action is the primary key: a categorical framework for episodic memories and logical reasoning: Functor between cognitive-logs

 \subsection{Inferences according to laws}

-It is no exaggeration to say that our intelligence evolved for the prediction of the future.
-If an s-log depicts a law of nature and the e-log of the current situation can find a functor to the s-log, the functor may predict the future.

-When Mr. Bond was looking at the tower and walking around the site, an explosion suddenly occurred close to him...
+When Mr. Bond was walking around the site, an explosion suddenly occurred close to him...
 If one reads such a novel, he/she will surely predict injuries to Mr. Bond.
-Figure \ref{explosionfunctor} depicts such a process.
+Figure \ref{explosionfunctor} illustrates such a process.
 The s-log depicts that an explosion destroys things nearby.
-Considering a functor from the s-log to the e-log, unessential items in the e-log concerning the tower are omitted, and the s-log's items ``\textit{destroy,}" and ``\textit{is destroyed}" are not in the e-log.
+In the e-log, the s-log's items ``\textit{destroy,}" and ``\textit{is destroyed}" are not in the e-log.
 Since there are causal relationships, these items are ``things that happen in the future."
+Thus, future events are found as missing items in the e-log.